trpc/trpc/www/docs/server/middlewares.md

 ## Context Swapping

-Context swapping in tRPC is a very powerful feature that allows you to create base procedures that can create base procedures that dynamically infers new context in a flexible and typesafe manner.
+Context swapping in tRPC is a very powerful feature that allows you to create base procedures that dynamically infers new context in a flexible and typesafe manner.

 Below we have an example of a middleware that changes properties of the context, and procedures will receive the new context value: